samplchallenges/samplchallenges.github.io/_roadmap/01_plans.md

 - LogP and logD data
 - pKa
 - Passive membrane permeability
-- Tautomer ratio prediction (estimated 2020 or 2021)
+- Tautomer ratio prediction (estimated 2021)

 We are exploring internships to generate such data, but if you have suitable resources and would like to contribute we would potentially love your help.